assarbad/build-asuswrt-merlin/README.md

 This work is released into the public domain.
 See LICENSE.
 If _public domain_ is not a recognized legal concept in your jurisdiction, treat as [CC0](https://creativecommons.org/publicdomain/zero/1.0/); which should have the proper wording for many jurisdictions.
 The disclaimer from `LICENSE` (second to last paragraph) still applies.

 If neither of these suite your needs, please ask by opening a ticket.

+## Contact

+You can get in touch with me via my [contact form](https://assarbad.net/en/contact) (or one of the listed contact options there).